Whitepaper

 4.1 Confidentiality

 Confidentiality rests on AES-256-CTR, which is IND-CPA secure under standard assumptions.
-The scrypt KDF provides resistance to brute-force key recovery.
+The Argon2id KDF provides resistance to brute-force key recovery.
 The XOR composition with control data does not weaken AES - it is applied before encryption, not after.

 4.2 Deniability

-Proof sketch: Let X = AES-256-CTR-Decrypt(K, IV, E).
-For any valid control data C, the payload is P_C = X ⊕ C. For any desired plaintext P, we can compute C = X ⊕ (LE32(|P|) || P || pad).
+Proof sketch.
+Let X = AES-256-CTR-Decrypt(K, IV, E).
+For any valid control data C, the payload is P_C = X ⊕ C. For any desired plaintext P*, we can compute C* = X ⊕ (LE32(|P*|) || P* || pad).
 Since X is fixed for a given ciphertext and key, the relationship between C and P is purely algebraic (XOR).
 There is no cryptographic binding between a specific C and the "original" encryption operation.
+The XOR operation is symmetric and reversible; both control files are equally valid derivations from the intermediate value X, so the construction itself carries no marker of temporal order.

 4.3 Statistical Indistinguishability